 In 21 CFR Part 11, the Food and Drug Administration (FDA) establishes its requirements for electronic records and signatures.
-These regulations, which apply to all FDA program areas, were intended to permit the widest possible use of electronic technology, compatible with FDA's responsibility to protect the public health.
+The regulation is intended to permit the widest possible use of the technology, while ensuring the integrity and security of electronic records and signatures, ultimately supporting the Food and Drug Administration’s responsibility to protect the public health.

-The DocuSign Agreement Cloud is used by pharmaceutical and medical device companies to meet a range of compliance requirements, including those set forth in the Code of Federal Regulations Title 21 Part 11.
+DocuSign eSignature is used by pharmaceutical and medical device companies to meet a range of compliance requirements, including those set forth in the Code of Federal Regulations Title 21 Part 11.

-We have a complete guide to CFR Part 11 and electronic signatures with examples of how DocuSign solutions satisfy requirements.
+We have a complete guide to CFR Part 11 and electronic signatures with examples of how eSignature satisfies the requirements.

 Here we’ll summarize subpart C of CFR Title 21 Part 11, which outlines requirements related to the use of electronic signatures.

 Title 21 CFR Part 11 establishes the United States Food and Drug Administration (FDA) regulations on electronic records and electronic signatures.
 It is a portion of Title 21 of the Code of Federal Regulations.

 Part 11 of the code applies to records in electronic form that are created, modified, maintained, archived, retrieved, transmitted or submitted, under any records requirements set forth by FDA regulations or predicate rules.